ur369eth/ur369.eth/README.md

 # What are urTokens (ultra resistant Tokens)?

 urTokens are ERC-20 tokens backed by cryptographic tokens at 1:1 ratio.
-Meaning that, if for example, a user has an allocation of 369 ETH into the contract, then to that user the contract automatically minted/issued and sent 369 urETH (ultra resistant ETH) to their wallet.
+Meaning that, if for example, a user has an allocation of 369 ETH into the contract, then to that user the contract automatically minted/issued and sent 369 urETH (ultra resistant ETH) to their wallet address.

-Advantage of urTokens over native tokens, ERC-20 tokens or any other token-standard (e.g., BEP-20, SPL, etc):
+Advantage of urTokens over native tokens and/or ERC-20 tokens as well as over any other token-standard (e.g., BEP-20, SPL, etc):

 (A) urTokens can only be transferred if-and-only-if the user inputs their Sign Key which they previously set (and confirmed onchain), making urTokens ultra resistant to theft.